History Files

 The Mississippian culture and its related neighbours essentially had Cahokia as their capital, this being the largest pre-Columbian settlement to the north of the Aztec empire (click or tap on map to view full sized)

-Cahokia expands in terms of growth and organisation during what has been shown to be one of the wettest half centuries of the last millennium.
+Cahokia expands in terms of growth and organisation during what has been shown to be one of the wettest half centuries of the second millennium AD.
 Migrants flock into the area in this time of plenty as agriculture and fishing reach their zenith.

 c.1150

 Several large towns spring up within the vicinity of the city.
-Fortifications are built with a wall which is 4.5 metres high, and 3.2 kilometres in diameter around the city.
+Fortifications are built around the city with a wall which is 4.5 metres high, and 3.2 kilometres in diameter.
 Calculations show that it takes twenty thousand trees and around six years for twelve men working eight hours a day to complete the work.

 Cahokia